Microsoft Windows 10 Creators Update To Go Live On April 11

-Users can also expect the launch of a new Windows 10 build sometime this week before the RTM build gets complied.
+Users can also expect the launch of a new Windows 10 build sometime this week before the RTM build gets compiled.
 Given that the Creators Update is close to its launch, Microsoft has already started working on its next Creators Update codenamed Redstone 3.
 The official name is yet to be disclosed; however, one can expect the update to go live in Fall 2017.

 Windows 10 Creators Update Key Features?

-Although it is true that Microsoft has stated that specs and features are subjected to change, it has also listed a few probable ones on its Creators Update page.
+Although it is true that Microsoft has stated that specs and features are subject to change, it has also listed a few probable ones on its Creators Update page.
 Here are some of the expected features the update may bring.